naturalis/nbclassify/nbclassify/README.rst

 NBClassify
 ==========

-NBClassify is a collection of Python scripts for image fingerprinting (using the ImgPheno_ package) and recognition via artificial neural networks.
+NBClassify is a collection of Python scripts for image phenotyping (using the ImgPheno_ package) and recognition via artificial neural networks.

 This package comes with the following scripts:

-* ``nbc-harvest-images.py``: Download images with meta data from a Flickr account.
-This also builds an SQLite database with image meta data for use in downsteam scripts ``nbc-trainer.py`` and ``nbc-classify.py``.
+* ``nbc-harvest-images.py``: Download images with meta data from a Flickr account and save them in a directory hierarchy matching the the classifications.

-* ``nbc-trainer.py``: Extract fingerprints from images, export these to training data, and train artificial neural networks.
+* ``nbc-trainer.py``: Extract phenotypes from images, export these to training data, and train artificial neural networks.

-* ``nbc-classify.py``: Recognize images using artificial neural networks.
+* ``nbc-classify.py``: Identify user-submitted images using trained artificial neural networks.

 Requirements